-The error/bias in AQHI+ from the uncorrected PA monitors was greatest in the moderate to high range (Figure 7).
+The error/bias in AQHI+ from the uncorrected PA monitors was greatest in the moderate to high range (Figure 7Figure 6).
 The selected corrections produced similar improvements to each other, all improving upon the PA's ability to correctly determine the hourly AQHI+ except for at the most extreme concentrations (> 100 μg m-3).
-For AQHI+ bias, Model 1 improved upon Model 7, which has the same form, except at very high FEM concentrations.
+For AQHI+ bias, Mmodel 1 improved upon Model 7, which has the same form, except at very high FEM concentrations.
 This was not the case for the mean AQHI+ bias; however, as Model 1 becomes increasingly negatively biased as FEM concentrations increase.
 Model 2 was the best overall performer for both AQHI+ error and bias, being marginally outperformed only in the low concentration range.
-This was followed by Models 5 and 7 which performed well except for the mean AQHI+ error in the moderate concentration range for Model 7.
+This was followed by Models 5 and-7 which performed well for all but except for the mean AQHI+ error in the moderate concentration range for Model 7.
+Model 8 performed sufficiently; however, it tended to bias the AQHI+ observations low, especially in the moderate concentration range.